Permaculture Designers Manual

 Worms have played a more important part in the history of the world than most persons would at first suppose.

 In almost all humid countries they are extraordinarily numerous, and for their size possess great muscular power.

-In many parts of England a weight of more than ten tons (I0.516 kg) of dry earth annually passes through their bodies and is brought to the surface on each acre of land: so that the whole superficial bed of vegetable mould passes through their bodies in the course of every few years…
+- In many parts of England, a weight of more than ten tons (I0.516 kg) of dry earth annually passes through their bodies and is brought to the surface on each acre of land: so that the whole superficial bed of vegetable mold passes through their bodies in the course of every few years…

-Thus the particles of earth, forming the superficial mould, are subjected to conditions eminently favorable or their decomposition and disintegration …
+Thus the particles of earth, forming the superficial mold, are subjected to conditions eminently favorable or their decomposition and disintegration …

 “The plough is one of the most ancient and most valuable of man’s Inventions: but long before he existed the land was in fact regularly ploughed, and still continues to be thus ploughed by earthworms.